gontcharovd/website/index.md

 <body>
     <div class="testimonial-wrapper">
         <div class="testimonial-container">
-        <p class="testimonial-text">Denis worked at Trimet France in 2018 and has developped R shiny <strong>apps for our production needs</strong>. <br><br> We were relly impressed by his commitment, the speed and quality of his work."</p>
+        <p class="testimonial-text">Denis worked at Trimet France and has developed R shiny <strong>apps for our production needs</strong>. <br><br> We were really impressed by his commitment, the speed and quality of his work.</p>
         <p class="testimonial-author">- Olivier Granacher, Senior Process Engineer at TRIMET Aluminium</p>
         </div>
         <div class="testimonial-container">